winglang/wing/rfcs/sdk-resources.md

 Avoid APIs and options that may only be available on one or two major cloud providers.
 In the case that an essential option or method is not available on a given cloud provider, then the resource's concrete implementation should throw when the option or method is used.

-- **Focused on functional behavior**: our APIs are designed around the functional aspects that developers care about for building and testing their applications.
-Implementations of resources in the SDK are assumed to be scalable, highly-available, and fault tolerant by default, so that developers do not need to customize security policies or scaling configuration within their application code.
-Operational aspects of resources should not leak into the core API surface area.

 - **Open**: The Wing SDK is an extensible framework.
 It is also open source.
 It heavily relies on interfaces to allow developers to extend its behavior and provide their own custom implementations targeting new cloud providers, or allow more customized behavior.